anishathalye/auriga/README.md

 # Dependencies

 - A TeX installation that includes [LuaTeX]
+    - You also need `latexmk` if you want to use the provided Makefile
 - LaTeX package dependencies including beamer (these usually come with your TeX installation, but if not, you can get them from [CTAN])
 - [Raleway], [Lato], and [Hack], which are all available under Open Font